Kathleen Arcaro, PhD

 Project role: Outreach consultant to the BRCA project

-Professional affiliation: Assistant Professor, Umass Amherst
+Professional affiliation: Associate Professor, Umass Amherst

 Research Interests: My research interests are strongly influenced by my professional background in dietetics, lactation care/management and community health programming for at-risk women and children, coupled with community-engaged research in the area of breastfeeding and human milk.
 I use a life-course framework that integrates research, education and extension outreach to improve health outcomes among women and children vulnerable to health disparities.